How contract packing can deliver a great brand experience

 It’s all too easy to consider packaging the poor relation of branding and activation, but the decisions you make at the crucial packing stage deserve total consideration.
 Here are our thoughts on how to get the best from your contract packing partner to ensure your brand connects memorably with consumers.

 - Begin with brand: You want your product’s packaging to reflect the brand experience you are trying to create at all touchpoints.
-For that, you must approach contract packing the same way you treat brand design.
+For that, you must approach contract packing solutions the same way you treat brand design.
 From the outset, think what values you are trying to communicate.
 How do you want the packaging to deliver this message?

 - Handle special occasions with care: Contract packing can flex to suit the needs of the task in hand.
 By this, we mean the way you approach a “special” run, such as a limited-edition product set, can be set up in a different way than, say, a more functional product campaign like an ongoing FMCG promotion.
 If the consumer is paying a premium price for the product, they’ll demand more than delivery in a poly bag.
 This is where elements like hand-finished packing can enhance the customer experience of the product.

 - Volume shouldn’t vary quality: Contract packing specialists can handle a wide range of requirements.
 Sometimes tasks can involve smaller volumes of fiddly components.
 On other occasions, items will be higher-volume but less complex.
 The common thread is stock management issues, which require contingency.
-The trick is to pick a partner that handles any size or scale of engagement with confidence, ensuring the quality of your packed product isn’t diminished and the customer’s brand experience remains intact.
+The trick is to pick a packing expert that handles any size or scale of engagement with confidence, ensuring the quality of your packed product isn’t diminished and the customer’s brand experience remains intact.
 All this can be achieved in a cost-effective way with high-quality outputs, as items are packed with care and attention.